eBay/ebayui-core/src/components/ebay-confirm-dialog/README.md

 # ebay-confirm-dialog

 Used to force the user to make a choice to either confirm or reject.
-Cannot be closed unless one of the two options are
+Cannot be closed unless one of the two options are pressed.
+Pressing escape will trigger reject.

 ```marko
 <ebay-confirm-dialog open confirm-text="Confirm" reject-text="Reject">